geopm/geopm/service/docs/source/geopmlaunch.1.rst

                           value currently set in the environment.
 See the :ref:`ENVIRONMENT section of
                           geopm(7)<geopm.7:Environment>`.
---geopm-record-filter filter  Applies the user specified filter to the
+--geopm-record-filter filter  .. _geopm-record-filter option:

-                              application record data feed.
+                              Applies the user specified filter to the application record data feed.
 The filters
                               currently supported are "proxy_epoch" and
                               "edit_distance".
 These filters can be used to